todb/junkdrawer/kali/msf-dev.md

 not running out of UIDs, I promise.
 At the very least, you're going to need a non-root account for Metasploit Framework development work.

-For this guide, the example user is "mcfakepants."
-Don't try to be him on GitHub, or clone his stuff.
-Use your own identity.
-The sample password in this document is "YOUR_PASSWORD."
-Anywhere you see that string, use your own password.
+For this guide, the example user is "YOUR_USERNAME," and the sample password in this document is "YOUR_PASSWORD."
+Anywhere you see those strings, use your own username and password.

 Each section will have a **TLDR** code snippet, suitable for copy-pasting, if you just want to speed through things.
 Note: many of